smallbasic/smallbasic.github.io/_build/reference/535-console-print.markdown

 |:---------:|:----------------------------------------
 | TAB(n)    | Moves cursor position to the nth column.
 | SPC(n)    | Prints a number of spaces specified by n.
-| ;         | Separates numbers, expressions or string
+| ;         | Separates numbers, expressions or strings
-| ,         | Separates numbers, expressions or string and insert one TAB
+| ,         | Separates numbers, expressions or strings and insert one TAB

 If `;` and `,` are used as last character of a print command, carriage return/line feed (new line) will be suppressed after printing.